dmitry-ivanov/laravel-console-logger/README.md

     public function handle()
     {
-        throw new RuntimeException('Oooups!
-Houston, we have a problem!', [ 'some' => 123,
+        throw new RuntimeException('Whoops!
+We have a problem!', [ 'some' => 123,
             'extra' => true,
             'context' => null,